From observation to insights

 With Flutter Innovation, I worked with http://reloc.ai to define the product and experience design for a digital global mobility platform combining AI-assisted relocation guidance with employer services.
 The challenge was designing a seamless relocation experience across multiple user groups (candidates, employers, service providers) and translating a complex, multi-stakeholder service into a clear, scalable digital product.I conducted benchmarking and user research, created journey maps and service blueprinting to identify friction points and information needs, and developed information architecture direction.
 Based on partner requirements, I designed recruiter-facing candidate intake and management flows optimized for efficiency and reuse of candidate information.Deliverables included benchmark inputs, personas and moodboards, a relocation service blueprint, initial information architecture direction, and recruiter-facing candidate intake form plus management views to support structured candidate onboarding at scale.

-Automotive Industry Design Research in Brazil
+Automotive industry design research in Brazil

-The results of this project contributed to Renault’s understanding of Brazilian consumer priorities in the entry-level automotive segment and informed strategic discussions that later materialized in products such as the Renault Kwid.
-Launched in Brazil in 2017, the Kwid became one of the country’s most relevant compact cars, strongly positioned around affordability, fuel efficiency, and local usage patterns.
+The work strengthened Renault’s understanding of Brazilian consumer priorities in the entry level automotive segment and informed strategic discussions that later materialized in products such as the Renault Kwid.
+Launched in Brazil in 2017, the Kwid became one of the country’s most relevant compact vehicles, surpassing 500,000 units sold and consistently ranking among national sales leaders.

 Whisky Lovers Experience for Diageo